- About Our Farm

 - Press & Awards

 What is Community Supported Agriculture (CSA)?
 A CSA allows farmers and their local community to share the risks and benefits of local food production.
 CSA Members pledge to support a farm for the entire growing season.
-In our case ¼ of the year per contract, in return, you get a bi-weekly share of fresh meats and honey.
-Read one of our blog posts, "Why Join a Meat CSA?" for more info and details on how the process operates at Spring House Farms.
+In our case ¼ of the year per contract, in return, you get a bi-weekly share of fresh meats, eggs or honey.
+Read one of our blog posts, "Why Join a Meat CSA?" for more info and details on how the process operates at Spring House Farm.

 How long is the CSA season?
 Each CSA season consists of 6 packages available for pick-up every two weeks for two and a half months.
-PRORATED SHARES ARE AVAILABLE for those that join during the CSA season.
-Email Rachel at firstname.lastname@example.org about prorated shares.
+PRORATED SHARES ARE AVAILABLE for those that join after the CSA season has begun to receive the remaining deliveries for that CSA season.
+Email email@example.com about prorated shares at any time.

 Where are the pick-up locations and times?
-We offer pick-up locations in Loudoun and Fairfax - see a full list of locations and dates/times here.
+We offer pick-up locations throughout Loudoun County - see a full list of locations and dates/times here.

 • Family Share: (between 11lbs-14lbs bi-weekly)